Inklings-io/selfauth/README.md

 ## Warnings

-- While Selfauth will work with old versions of PHP, the ability to get sufficiently random strings was not added until version 5.6.
+- While Selfauth will work with old versions of PHP, some of the more secure functions Selfauth uses were not added until version 5.6.
 While older versions are not completely insecure, **it is strongly recommended you upgrade to a newer version of PHP**.

 - Currently selfauth only supports authentication, not authorization.
 Meaning **scopes will not work yet**.
 If you need access to these features, it is advisable to use something else for now.